 I had to get more creative in my thinking for some of these match-ups, and this is certainly one of those.
-Under Kevin Keatts for NC State and Ben Howland for Mississippi State, both schools have showed promise and the ability to win 20+ games, but neither school has been able to find much success in the tournament or really make a run at the top of their conference.
+Under Kevin Keatts for NC State and Ben Howland for Mississippi State, both schools have shown promise and the ability to win 20+ games, but neither school has been able to find much success in the tournament or make a run at the top of their conference.

 The home-and-home series with Auburn turned out fairly well, so I think Mississippi State could be the next team to follow up and make the trip to Raleigh.

 It’s a bonus that the two programs have never faced each other on the basketball court.

 Missouri vs Illinois

 While Missouri and Illinois have been continued playing each other each year since 1983, the underrated rivalry moved to a neutral court in 2013.
 I’d love to see this series go back to a home-and-home series like all rivalries deserve to be.

 Missouri has some of the best fans when there is something to get excited about, and while they still wait for Cuonzo Martin to get the program back to where it was previously, a home-and-home series with Illinois would be a very easy way to sell out Mizzou Arena once again.

 I think it’s finally time that Frank Martin makes a return to Manhattan, KS, and faces his former team.
 Martin departed Kansas State to take the South Carolina job in 2012 despite never losing less than 21 games with the Wildcats.